Originally written in 2015. Edited and expanded.

 My mistress and I carried on for a long, long time.
-In fact, she would follow me wherever I moved: Ohio, Texas, Michigan.
+She would follow me wherever I moved: Ohio, Texas, Michigan.
 She was always right there for me.

-My mistress is a lot older than I. She is what is commonly called a cougar.
+My mistress is a lot older than I am.
+She is what is commonly called a cougar.

 The sex was great.
 The only problem was I could never satisfy her.
 The more sex we had, the more she wanted.
 She was quite the nymphomaniac.
 I had a suspicion she was having sex with other people (she was bisexual) but it didn’t matter.
 What WE had was special.
 She treated me as if I was the ONLY one.

 Over the years, we made a lot of promises to each other.
-We are going to this or that, go here or go there.
-But neither I or my mistress delivered on our promises.
+We are going to do this or that, go here or go there.
+But neither I nor my mistress delivered on our promises.

 I deceived myself for a long time, convinced that what my mistress and I had was real.
 After all, she made me feel alive.
 She gave me self-worth.
 When we were together it seemed as if time stopped and we were transported into the heavens.

-One day, a few years back I began to have doubts about my affair.
+One day, I began to have doubts about my affair.
 The sex was great, but there is more to life than sex.
 I certainly enjoyed the company of my mistress, and boy, she sure could cook, but I still felt quite empty when I was away from her.

 I began to think about all the sacrifices I made for my mistress: all the money I gave her; the loss of a close, intimate relationship with my wife and children.
 Was it worth it?
 Since my mistress got the best of me, all my family got was leftovers.
 By the time I came home to them, I was too tired, too busy, and too broke to give them what they needed and deserved.